Green Tourism

 Wind Turbine/Air Source

 Extract from Ishga website – “The Outer Hebrides have some of the cleanest waters in the world where we sustainably hand harvest our seaweed to produce our 100% organic ingredient for our skincare range.
 Scientific tests have shown that Hebridean seaweed contains natural anti-oxidants that have anti-ageing properties which help protect the skin.
 As a result of our processes, the seaweed content in our products are extremely high.
-By harnessing the potent powers of the finest Scottish seaweed, ishga products work on every skin type.
+By harnessing the potent powers of the finest Scottish seaweed, Ishga products work on every skin type.
 They really can make a positive difference to the health and appearance of your skin.